 - Wear safety glasses with side protection at a minimum.

-- Many workers should wear goggles.
+- Many workers should wear safety glasses.

 - Consider hybrid eye safety products with comfort of glasses, the protection of goggles and better breathability.

 - Face-shield over glasses or goggles offers greater protection.

 - A full-face respirator offers the best protection.

 - Welders should use a welding helmet or goggles with the appropriate lens tint.

 - Welder's helpers, other workers, and bystanders must have welding light protection when in the vicinity of welding or torch cutting.

 |Eye Hazards for Emergency Response and Disaster Recovery

 - Common hazards